RayZhang2024/NEAT/User manual.md

 ---

-## 2) Prepare your data (folder layouts NEAT accepts)
+#### 2) Prepare your data (folder layouts NEAT accepts)

 NEAT detects the layout automatically and **refuses mixed depths**.

-Case 1: if you have a measurement of a sample consists of multiple runs and you want to sum the multiple rusn into one.
+Case 1: If your measurement consists of multiple runs of the same sample, and you wish to combine these runs into a single summed dataset, use the summation function to merge all runs into one output.

 **Two-level (folder → runs) – “2-level”**